 B. Site Selection and Analysis

-- Traffic patterns and noise levels
+- Evaluate utilities, traffic, and noise

-2. Benefit: Avoid delays and costly surprises by resolving issues upfront.
+- Benefit: Avoid delays and costly surprises

 C. Design Development and Refinement